bertmad3400/articleMD/dfirreport/From-Zero-to-Domain-Admin.md

 Like with many infections today, the threat actors gained initial access on a system through a malicious document email campaign, which made use of the Hancitor downloader.
 The document, upon opening and enabling of macros, would write and then execute a dll file from the users appdata folder.

-The Hancitor dll ran multiple malware payloads including a Cobalt Strike stager and Ficker Stealer.
+The Hancitor dll downloaded and executed multiple payloads including a Cobalt Strike stager and Ficker Stealer.
 The threat actors then began port scanning for SMB and a few backup systems such as Synology, Veeam and Backup Exec.

 After that, a battery of Windows utilities were run to check the windows domain trusts, domain administrators, domain controllers, and test connectivity.
 They then checked access to remote systems by connecting to the C$ share.